-Capital assets are stated at cost or at estimated fair value on date of acquisition.
+Capital assets - Capital assets are stated at cost or at estimated fair value on date of acquisition.
 The Medical Center's capitalization policy for assets includes all items with a unit cost of more than \$5,000, as well as items in the aggregate whose total cost is more than \$5,000.
 Depreciation on capital assets is calculated using the straight-line method over the estimated useful lives of the assets as indicated in the Estimated Useful Lives of Depreciable Medical Center Assets, Revised 2018 Edition published by the American Medical Center Association.
 Repairs and maintenance costs are charged to expense as incurred.
 On an annual basis, the Medical Center assesses long-lived assets to determine whether it is necessary to retire, replace, or impair any assets based on condition of the assets and their intended use.
 Capital assets include right-of-use assets associated with long-term leases.
-Amortization on right-to-use assets is calculated using the straight-line method over the shorter of the estimated useful life of the assets or the term of the lease.
+Amortization on right-to-use assets or the term of the lease.